jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The internet is your New World.
 A place of eternal equality because no one can control you.
 No professor, executive, president, or king can shut you down.
 BitTorrents, Netflix, and Wikipedia all beat Darth Blockbuster just because you used them.

-These online echnologies will keep winning in the war to establish the Internet Age.
+These online technologies will keep winning in the war to establish the Internet Age.

 Now think of the rest of your technology.
-Those high-flying drones, sensor filled smartwatches, 20 megapixel cameras, and super-computer gaming systems.
+Those high-flying drones, sensor filled smartwatches, 20-megapixel cameras, and super-computer gaming systems.
 These tools are your Internet Age cyborgology.
 If you had those at Woodstock in 1969, not even those drugged-up hippies would believe your mutant powers.
 You are a unique lifeform on Earth.

 For all we know, you're the most advanced lifeform ever to exist.

-As Gordon Moore said in 1973 "We are really the revolutionaries in the world today—not the kids with long hair and beards who were wrecking the schools a few years ago."
+As Gordon Moore said in 1973, "We are really the revolutionaries in the world today—not the kids with long hair and beards who were wrecking the schools a few years ago."

 In fact, it's Moore's Law that shows us how much better our cyborgologies will keep getting.
-He predicted that every 12-18 months the power of computers would double.
+He predicted that every 12-18 months, the power of computers would double.
 And he was right.
 That's why our digital technology and internet speed is over three million times faster now, then in 1969.

-Gordon Moore was part of the "Traitorous Eight", a group of young inventors who founded Silicon Valley.
+Gordon Moore was part of the "Traitorous Eight," a group of young inventors who founded Silicon Valley.
 They each had a pivotal hand in creating technology like the integrated circuit, microprocessor, and personal computer.
 Intel, AMD, Amelco, Eugene Kleiner Perkins, and dozens of other historic companies were started by their hands.

-More than that, the Traitorous Eight bucked the rigid corporate heiracrchies of the day, and treated every employee as a member.
+More than that, the Traitorous Eight bucked the rigid corporate hierarchies of the day and treated every employee as a member.

 Because they started companies based on mass-collaboration.

 And they broke the rules to do it all.
-In the late 50's, the era of mass-production was still in full swing.
+In the late '50s, the era of mass-production was still in full swing.
 Everyone was a line worker—a cog in the wheel of machinery.
-The company told you what to wear, who to socialize with, even what furniture your office was allowed to have.
-The company owned it's employees, and wrote itself the rulebook to prove it.
+The company gave you a dress code, told you who to socialize with, and what furniture your office was allowed to have.
+The company owned its employees and wrote itself the rulebook to prove it.

 These eight guys said to heck with all that.
 The game of civilization rewards invention and risk, not conformity and business-as-usual.
 Protagonists beat antagonists if they keep innovating.
 So these eight guys left to start their own companies.
 And so changed the world.

-SILICON VALLERY VIDEO
+SILICON VALLEY VIDEO
 _This is edited down from [American Experience: Silicon Valley](http://www.pbs.org/wgbh/americanexperience/films/silicon/)._

 Traitors.
 Troublemakers.
 Shameful act.
-Equality over heirarchy.
+Equality over hierarchy.
 Invention over the tried and true.

-Look at your home assisstant, smartphone, or laptop, these morals invented your cyborgology.
+Look at your home assistant, smartphone, or laptop, these morals invented your cyborgology.
 Don't take it for granted.
 Other cultures were investing billions into research and development back in 1969, and are now totally forgotten.

-The Traitorous Eight and their followers are heroes, because they went beyond inventing technology.
-They merged new technology with a new philosophy to create the Internet Age.
+The Traitorous Eight and their followers are heroes because they went beyond inventing technology.
+They merged new technology with a new culture to create the Internet Age.

 Now it's your turn.

 We first toy around with new technology.
 Checking news feeds, flying drones, taking endless photos, playing computer games are acts of non-playing characters learning the tools of player gods.
 To become a player god, we only need to use our toys as the levers of power.

-Whene we hold our medical records, employment contracts, power generation, and other open-source tools in our own hands will we finish what the Traiterous Eight started, and upgrade our society to the Internet Age.
+When we hold our medical records, employment contracts, and other open-source tools in our hands, we will finish what the Traitorous Eight started, and upgrade to the Internet Age.

-All it takes to reach for this needs tools is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
-Only a new ruling philosophy will unite us to see the big picture; antagonism is our mutual enemy, which we must unite into a player god to defeat, because only we can win our game of civilization.
+All it takes to reach this new age is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
+Only a modern ruling philosophy will unite us to see the big picture.
+Antagonism is our mutual enemy, which we must unite into a player god to win our game of civilization.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Each graphic improvement, is your cyborgology getting upgraded.
-It means you have better education, cancer research, crime fighting, electricity generation, product design and manufacturing, and so much more.
+It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
 The point is, we've technically evolved so fast, we've far outpaced our politics.
 We need to click a new philosophy, to start living happier lives in our real-life game of civilization._

-We have all this amazing power at our finger tips and we're letting political pundits tell us if climate change is real?
-We're stuck in two hours of traffic everyday?
+We have all this incredible power at our fingertips, and we're letting political pundits tell us if climate change is real?
+We're stuck in two hours of traffic going to bullshit jobs?
 We're letting Darth Blockbuster tell us to... what?
 Follow his rules that make him king?

 Then comes this pandemic.
-Our society is wondering how to make ventilators, face masks, and hand-sanitizer?
-Like serious what the fuck.
+Our society is wondering how to make ventilators, face masks, and hand sanitizer?
+Like serious what the fuck, why we're their factories packed up and sent to foreign lands?
+We did this to benefit who?

 Look at the video above; we can change our own world!

-Pandmics, global warming, human migrations, widespread obesity, antisocial behavior, soaring national and personal debt, high divorce rates, traffic filled roads, rising insurance rates, hopeless kids shooting up their schools.
+Pandemics, global warming, human migrations, widespread obesity, antisocial behavior, soaring national and personal debt, high divorce rates, traffic-filled roads, rising insurance rates, hopeless kids who are shooting up their schools.

-Our list of problems keeps growing, because the people aren't using the stupendous power of modern technology, to evolve our civilization.
+Our list of problems keeps growing, because ordinary people aren't using the miraculous power of modern technology, to evolve our civilization.

-There's nothing rational or moral about that decision, because a ruling philosophy worth following is one that facilitates evolution; and Right/Left philosophies, and the era of mass-production, no longer do that.
+There's nothing rational or moral about that decision because a ruling philosophy worth following is one that facilitates evolution; and Right/Left philosophies, and the era of mass-production, no longer do that.
+Techvolution and mass-collaboration do.

-Techvolution does, if you believe in yourself.
+If you believe in yourself.

-## Extras Die Off
+## Extras Die-Off

 While Charles was fighting his wars, Europe was fighting the Thirty Years War.
-A time when Main Street kept fighting and murdering each other for generations; all in the name of a Catholic of Protestant king.
-Sadly, when the "Purtitan Democracy" ended in 1658, Charles son Charles II was put on the throne.
+A time when Main Street kept fighting and murdering each other for generations, all in the name of a Catholic of Protestant king.
+Sadly, when the "Puritan Democracy" ended in 1658, Charles's son Charles II was put on the throne.
 Without Rousseau's new ruling philosophy, no one had any better ideas.

 Even though the English commoners were victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.
 And remember the English Civil War started over a simple question, "who should pay for the government's massive debt?"